Immortality: Symbols

 There are numerous symbols representing immortality.
 The ankh is an Egyptian symbol of life that holds connotations of immortality when depicted in the hands of the gods and pharaohs, who were seen as having control over the journey of life.
 The Möbius strip in the shape of a trefoil knot is another symbol of immortality.
 Most symbolic representations of infinity or the life cycle are often used to represent immortality depending on the context they are placed in.
-Other examples include the Ouroboros, the Chinese fungus of longevity, the ten kanji, the phoenix, the peacock in Christianity, the bill cipher, and the colors amaranth (in Western culture) and peach (in Chinese culture).
+Other examples include the Ouroboros, the Chinese fungus of longevity (lingzhi), the ten kanji, the phoenix, the peacock in Christianity, and the colors amaranth (in Western culture) and peach (in Chinese culture).